Sharpie/RTikZDevice/README.md

 - New function anyMultibyteUTF8Characters() which will check if the given string contains any multibyte unicode characters.
 Exposed in the package namespace since it is general and may be useful in other applications.

-- Added "_" to the list of default sanitize characters

 - The TikZ device now fully supports the `Raster` graphics primitive that was added in R 2.11.0 and no longer throws "not implemented" warnings when this